xolvio/meteor-rtd-example-project/README.md

 Now consider the ideal scenario of getting realtime feedback from every area above whilst you're coding.
 Then consider that we're not that far off that ability with all the magic work of the community.

-This project is aimted at helping us deliver better quality and drive our productivity through the roof!
+This project puts that hard work together to help developers deliver better quality and drive productivity upwards.

 Instructions
 ------------